Scott07uk/project_coursework/README.md

 There are a number of parameters that you can provide to the script to control how the extract works:

-    --perform-extract - Set this to run the extract --dense-optical-flow - Set to extract the dense optical flow data --sparse-optical-flow - Set to extract the sparse optical flow data --perform-carla-mods - Perform random augmentations on the images before outputing (blur / lighting / contrast) --perform-stop-start-extract - Extract the frames which are stationary / moving for training stationary / moving models
+    --perform-extract - Set this to run the extract --dense-optical-flow - Set to extract the dense optical flow data (optional) --sparse-optical-flow - Set to extract the sparse optical flow data (optional) --perform-carla-mods - Perform random augmentations on the images before outputting (blur / lighting / contrast) (optional)
+    --perform-stop-start-extract - Extract the frames which are stationary / moving for training stationary / moving models (optional)

 NOTE: There are further parameters for carla-extract.py which are used for training models, these are explained in the training sections.